-Oahu – This is the most visited and populous island in Hawaii.
+This is the most visited and populous island in Hawaii.
 It features the capitol city of Honolulu and a lot of the most common tourist spots like Waikiki beach, the North Shore, the bamboo forest and Pearl Harbor.
-To find out more see my post, “The Top 11 Things To Do on Oahu.”
+To find out more see my post, 11 Places you can’t miss in Oahu.

-Kauai – This island is known as the “Garden Isle” for its lush vegetation and beautiful hikes that take you to hidden waterfalls.
+This island is known as the “Garden Isle” for its lush vegetation and beautiful hikes that take you to hidden waterfalls.
 Dramatic cliffs on the Na Pali Coast are a must see!
 City ordinances prohibit construction of any building higher than a coconut tree, so views are never obstructed.
 Also, for some reason there are thousands of wild chickens roaming around the island.
-Hawaiian islands

 Kahoʻolawe – This small island was previously used as bombing range to train US soldiers.
 As you can imagine, there was not a native population then, and today there are still no permanent residents on this island.
 Hawaiian islands

-To read more on the red sand beach click here.
+Read more on the incredible red sand beach here.